Military Survivor Benefits: SBP, DIC, and What Your Family Needs to Know

-Survivor Benefit Plan (SBP) Basics
+Survivor Benefit Plan (SBP) — The Basics

-- Premium cost: 6.5% of the covered amount
+- Premium cost: 6.5% of the covered amount — that comes off the top every month

-For example, a retiree receiving $3,000 monthly who elects full SBP coverage would pay $195 monthly ($3,000 x 6.5%).
-Upon the retiree’s death, the surviving spouse would receive $1,650 monthly ($3,000 x 55%).
+Let me put some numbers to this.
+A retiree getting $3,000 monthly who elects full SBP coverage pays $195 monthly ($3,000 x 6.5%).
+When that retiree passes, the surviving spouse receives $1,650 monthly ($3,000 x 55%).
+That’s guaranteed income for life, adjusted for inflation.

 Dependency and Indemnity Compensation (DIC)